dino1729/mymemorypalace/README.md

 You'll need an OpenAI API key to generate embeddings.

-2. Set up Supabase and create a database
+2. Set up Supabase and create a database and check the memorize box in the LLM QA Bot app to upload the embeddings to the memory palace database.

-Note: You don't have to use Supabase.
-Use whatever method you prefer to store your data.
-But I like Supabase and think it's easy to use.

-There is a schema.sql file in the root of the repo that you can use to set up the database.

-Run that in the SQL editor in Supabase as directed.

-I recommend turning on Row Level Security and setting up a service role to use with the app.

 ### Repo Setup